syncfusion-content/blazor-docs/blazor/menu-bar/usecase-scenario.md

 ---
 layout: post
-title: Usecase Scenario in Blazor Menu Bar  Component | Syncfusion
+title: Use Case Scenarios in Blazor Menu Bar Component | Syncfusion
-description: Learn about Usecase Scenario in Blazor Menu Bar  component of Syncfusion, and more details.
+description: Learn here all about Use Case Scenarios in Syncfusion Blazor Menu Bar component and more.
 platform: Blazor
 control: Menu Bar
 documentation: ug
 ---

-# Use Case Scenario
+# Use Case Scenarios in Blazor Menu Bar Component

 ## Scrollable Menu Bar